5igm4/amazon-automation/README.md

-# Amazon Automation
+# Buysol - Lysol Miner
-It is amazon auto buy bot.
+Buys lysol for you as it comes back in stock on Amazon